WalletWasabi/WalletWasabi/HiddenWallet.Documentation/TestingTheZeroLinkMixer.md

 ![](https://i.imgur.com/aYd7xZc.png)

-On windows look for `HiddenWallet.exe` and double click on it, on Linux execute the file called `hiddenwallet`: `sudo ./hiddenwallet`.
+On windows look for `HiddenWallet.exe` and double click on it.

+On Linux:

+1. `sudo chmod -R a+rwx ./HiddenWallet-0.6.3-linux`
+2. `cd HiddenWallet-0.6.3-linux`
+3. `./hiddenwallet`

 ### Step 4.
 Generate and decrypt your wallet